Bachelor of Arts in Sociology Online

 Add these dates to your calendar

-The Bachelor of Arts in Sociology is designed with working adults in mind.
+The online sociology bachelor's degree program is designed with working adults in mind.
 We offer multiple start dates and faster course completion time to help you earn your degree when it’s convenient for you.

 TermStart DateApp DeadlineDocument DeadlineRegistration DeadlineTuition DeadlineClass End DateTerm Length